10-Q 1 form10-q.htm

 Cash and cash equivalents consist of demand deposits and money market accounts with original maturities of less than three months.

 The Company adopted Accounting Standards Update (“ASU”) No. 2016-13, Financial Instruments – Credit Losses (codified as Accounting Standards Codification (“ASC”) 326) on June 1, 2023.
 ASC 326 adds to U.S. GAAP the current expected credit loss (“CECL”) model, a measurement model based on expected losses rather than incurred losses.
 Prior to the adoption of ASC 326, the Company evaluated receivables on a quarterly basis and adjusted the allowance for doubtful accounts accordingly.
-Balances over ninety days old were usually reserved for unless collection was reasonably assured.
+Balances over 90 days old were usually reserved unless collection was reasonably assured.
 Under the application of ASC 326, the Company’s historical credit loss experience provides the basis for the estimation of expected credit losses, as well as current economic and business conditions, and anticipated future economic events that may impact collectability.
 In developing its expected credit loss estimate, the Company evaluated the appropriate grouping of financial assets based upon its evaluation of risk characteristics, including consideration of the types of products and services sold.
 Account balances are written off against the allowance for expected credit losses after all means of collection have been exhausted and the potential for recovery is considered remote.

 Occasionally, certain long-standing customers who routinely place large orders will have unusually large receivable balances relative to the total gross receivables.
 Management monitors the payments for these large balances closely and very often requires payment of existing invoices before shipping new sales orders.

-As of February 29, 2024 and May 31, 2023, the Company has established a reserve of approximately $23,000 and $29,000, respectively, for credit losses.
+As of August 31, 2024 and May 31, 2024, the Company has established a reserve of approximately $31,000 and $19,000 respectively, for credit losses.

 PREPAID EXPENSES AND OTHER